Itera/ktor-workshop/README.md

 This is not common in a large application.

-Let's test out a sample with route that calls service that calls repository
+Let's test out a sample with a route that calls a service that calls a repository

-We'll use a mutable list as backend storage and the service will be a simple repository wrapper.
+We'll use a mutable list as backend storage in the repository and the service will be a simple repository wrapper just to keep things simple.

 ---